xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-70.md

 "_Cannot connect to Katalon TestOps server.
 Please check your Internet connection and try again._"- This error message indicates Katalon Studio's application cannot communicate with Katalon server to activate it.

 Please check your Internet connection and try again.
-If you are behind a **Proxy Server**, please **Config Proxy** first and try to activate Katalon Studio again.
+If you are behind a Proxy Server, please configure Authentication Proxy first and try to activate Katalon Studio again.

 For Enterprise users with a private network, you may encounter a situation where you fail to execute test scripts or integrate Katalon Studio due to the network security error.
 Please contact your IT team to whitelist the following domains: